linode/docs/docs/email/clients/install-roundcube-on-ubuntu.md

 ## Conclusion

-Now that you have installed Roundcube, you have your very own free, web-based email client similar to Google’s Gmail.
+Now that you have installed Roundcube, you have a free, web-based email client similar to Google’s Gmail.
 Users can access their email by navigating to `https://webmail.example.com`.

 From here, you can [install plugins to add additional functionality](http://trac.roundcube.net/wiki/Doc_Plugins) and [customize the theme](http://trac.roundcube.net/wiki/Doc_Skins) to match your organization’s color scheme.